moregion/gitRepository/readme.txt

-Git is version control system.
-Git is free software.
+git is a distribution version control system. git is free software. that's all !test